 Some may be a bit skeptical because of the low price of this helmet, but remember you don’t need all the fancy bells and whistles on a passenger helmet because you won’t be using it near as much as you’ll be using your own helmet.
 All you need is something that will save someone’s life in the event of an accident.

 It would be a perfect world if we could get a helmet that fit everyone’s head perfectly, alas everyone’s head size is different and would require different sizes.
-You’ll mostly have passengers with head sizes all over the spectrum.
+You’ll likely have passengers with head sizes all over the spectrum.

 The average sized head for a woman is about 56 cm. – 57 cm. or about 22 in. – 22.5 in.
 The average sized head for a male is about 57 cm. – 58 cm. or about 22.5 in. – 23 in.
 There is no helmet that is a “one size fits all,” but if you want to buy one helmet that will most likely fit the majority of your passengers, your best bet will be to purchase a medium sized helmet because it will generally fit a 57 cm – 58 cm head.
-This will probably cover most of your bases.

 Be sure to check the sizing chart of the individual company.
 A medium sized helmet at one business may be considered a large size helmet at another place.
 Most online stores will specify what specific measurements and ranges each size is.